 - Add the tomato paste, work it into the vegetables, and cook until it deepens in color.

 - Pour in half a cup of chicken broth and scrape up any browned bits from the bottom of the pot.
-This deglazing step is important for two reasons: those browned bits are packed with yumminess, and the Instant Pot will come to pressure more efficiently if the bottom is “clear”.
+This deglazing step is important for two reasons: those browned bits are packed with yumminess, and the Instant Pot will come to pressure more efficiently if the bottom is “clean”.

 - Stir in the chicken, season with salt, then secure the lid.